Shoton Festival of Tibet

 Shoton Festival Facts

 "Shoton" in Tibetan means sour milk banquet.
 As Tibetan operas are performed and Buddha paintings are exhibited at this time, it is also called "Tibetan Opera Festival" or "Buddha Exhibition Festival".
 The traditional way of starting the Shoton Festival is to show Buddha paintings.
 The main contents include Tibetan operas and gala parties, as well as wonderful yak racing and horsemanship display.
-The Shoton Festival starts on the 30th June according to Tibetan calendar (Aug.
-31 in 2019 Solar Calendar) and lasts for about 7 days.
+The Shoton Festival starts on the 30th June according to Tibetan calendar (The 2019 Shoton Festival was held from August 30 to September 5 in 2019 Solar Calendar) and lasted for about 7 days.

 Origin of Shoton Festival